simon-p-r/yajsv/README.md

 ##### manager.addFormats(formats);

 method to add custom formats to z-schema, the formats argument is an object with keys the name of the format and the value is the function to register.
 See lib/register for formats that are already registered

+##### manager.toJson(match);

+method to return either an object with the keys being the names of all schemas with values being json strings called by passing '*' to method or by passing a name of schema to return as json the schema name must be passed to method to return the strignified schema

 ##### manager.compile();